-- > Learn the importance of pest monitoring and forecasting. - ➤ Define most popular and widely used monitoring techniques and explain their use in integrated pest management.
+- Learn the importance of pest monitoring and forecasting. - > Define most popular and widely used monitoring techniques and explain their use in integrated pest management.

-Many producers routinely apply pesticides on a calendar schedule when pest infestations are suspected or when pest populations are already high and difficult to control.
+Many producers routinely apply plant protection products (PPP) on a calendar schedule when pest infestations are suspected or when pest populations are already high and difficult to control.
 The total cost of pest control over the production cycle can be expensive when calendar applications are used.
-Excessive spraying can render pesticides ineffective by promoting resistance to pesticides; applications can cause phytotoxicity; increasing regulations make spraying more difficult.
+Excessive spraying can render PPP ineffective by promoting pest resistance; applications can cause phytotoxicity; increasing regulations make spraying more difficult.